Corasinth/mass-gmail-sender/README.md

 To insert custom text you'll need to do the following.

 First, identify which column the custom text you want to insert belongs to.
-Custom text columns usually start at 4 and up.
+Custom text columns usually start at 5 and up.
 Once you have that number you can use it to creat a pointer to your custom text.
 Here is an example of two pieces of custom text in the fourth and fifth columns being pointed to:
 ```
-dataMatrix[4]
 dataMatrix[5]
+dataMatrix[6]
 ```

-When inserting these pointers into your email template, you need to surround them with double quotes and empty spaces, like so: `" dataMatrix[4] "`.
-You can skip the middle quotes, but not the spaces, when combining multiple adjacent pieces of custom text.
+When inserting these pointers into your email template, you need to surround them with double quotes and empty spaces, like so: `" dataMatrix[5] "`.
+Adjacent pieces of custom text need a space between them as shown below.
 ```
-This sentence is part on an email body, prefacing two pieces of custom text: " dataMatrix[5] dataMatrix[5] ".
+This sentence is part on an email body, prefacing two pieces of custom text: " dataMatrix[5] " " dataMatrix[6] ".
 ```
 At this time the program does not support custom images or HTML.

 ### Controls